-Based on our analysis of the information submitted, we approve the district's budget, but note the following concern:
+Based on our analysis of the information submitted, we approve the district's budget, but note the following concerns:

-• Operating Deficit - Multi-year financial projections indicate a substantial General Fund operating deficit for the current and two subsequent fiscal years.
+- Operating Deficit Multi-year financial projections indicate a General Fund operating deficit for the current and two subsequent fiscal years. - Flat Enrollment The district's projections indicate flat enrollment for the current and two subsequent fiscal years.